apache/james-project/src/site/markdown/server/manage-webadmin.md

 **WARNING**: This API allow authentication only via the use of JWT.
 If not configured with JWT, an administrator should ensure an attacker can not use this API.

+By the way, some endpoints are not filtered by authentication.
+Those endpoints are not related to data stored in James, for example: Swagger documentation & James health checks.

 Please also note **webadmin** is only enabled with **Guice**.
 You can not use it when using James with **Spring**, as the required injections are not implemented.

 In case of any error, the system will return an error message which is json format like this: